Community Heritage & Identity Grant

 - Preview the Short Form Application questions

 MHC staff would also be happy to talk with you about your project ideas and provide feedback on your draft application.
-Please contact Laura Benson, assistant director of grants and administration, at email@example.com or 651-772-4244 any time before December 6, 2021.
+Please contact Jamie Kavanah, grants administrator, at firstname.lastname@example.org or 651-772-4251 any time before December 6, 2021.

 Ready to submit?